mantidproject/vesuvio/README.md

 - `--set-inputs` - Sets the location of the inputs python file.
 - `--set-ipfolder` - Sets the directory in which `mvesuvio` will look for instrument parameter files.

-If any of these arguments are not provided a default location will be selected.
+If any of these arguments are not provided, a default location will be selected.
 These will be output on the running of `mvesuvo config`.

 Usage examples: